replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 * Adds support for OpenShift clusters.

 ### Improvements {#improvements-0-0-1-beta-4}
-* Application updates returned by the `/api/v1/app/updates` endpoint will now show in order from newest to oldest.
+* Application updates returned by the `/api/v1/app/updates` endpoint show in order from newest to oldest.

 ## 0.0.1-beta.3